AlexQueso/MCA_TFM_VirtualThreads/lab/imperative/quarkus/db_non_relational/without_VT/README.md

 # Quarkus API Rest and Hibernate ORM with Panache's Repository Pattern

-This application is built using the [Quarkus Framework](https://quarkus.io/), that exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using the Panache's _Repository Pattern_.
+This application is built using the [Quarkus Framework](https://quarkus.io/), that exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MongoDb database using the Panache's _Repository Pattern_.

 ## Set Up ⚙